IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

 ### Note:

-* This terraform script supports CPD 3.5 with OCP 4.5.18 version and storage type is nfs(currently).
+* This terraform script supports CPD 3.5 with OCP 4.6.13 version and storage type is nfs(currently).
 (Portworx will be supported in the next refresh)

-### Steps to Deploy (UPI Installation)
+### Steps to create Azure Service Principal

 1. Create an [App Service Domain](https://portal.azure.com/#create/Microsoft.Domain).
   + This will also create a DNS Zone needed for this deployment.